-Every spring, you have the opportunity to vote in our board of directors election; perhaps you’re considering running in it!
-Check out these frequently asked questions to learn more about our elections.
+Every spring, you can vote in our board of directors election… or even run in it!
+Check out these frequently asked questions about our elections.

 The voting period for the board election begins May 1 and runs through our Annual Meeting in June.
 During the Annual Meeting, the Election and Credentials Committee performs the final vote tally and the winners are announced.

 You can vote in one of three ways: online, by mail, or in-person.
 In-person voting occurs only at the co-op’s Annual Meeting.
 Voting instructions are sent to members in May.

 The nominating period is the first day of March through 4pm on the last business day of March.
 All nominees must meet the director qualifications set forth by the Cherryland bylaws.
 Cherryland’s membership elects directors to serve three-year terms.
 Download a petition packet to learn more.